Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Turner among the top 30% of areas assessed nationwide

-Turner averaged approximately 55 new dwelling approvals annually over the past five financial years, totalling an estimated 278 homes.
-As of FY-26479 approvals have been recorded.
-On average, each new home accommodates about 1.2 new residents per year between FY-21 and FY-25.
-The average construction value of new properties is around $615,000, indicating a focus on the premium market segment.
+Turner has averaged approximately 55 new dwelling approvals annually over the past five financial years, totalling an estimated 278 homes.
+As of FY-26480 approvals have been recorded.
+On average, around 1.2 new residents per year have arrived per new home between FY-21 and FY-25, indicating a balanced supply and demand dynamic in the market.
+The average construction value of new properties is $615,000, suggesting developers target the premium market segment with higher-end properties.

-According to the latest AreaSearch quarterly estimate, the area is projected to grow by 774 residents through to 2041.
-If current development rates continue, new housing supply should comfortably meet demand, creating favourable conditions for buyers and potentially supporting growth beyond current population projections.
+Looking ahead, Turner is expected to grow by 976 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development